hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 CUDA (Compute Unified Device Architecture) is a parallel computing platform and application programming interface (API) that allows software to use certain types of the graphics processing unit (GPU) for general-purpose processing -- an approach called general-purpose computing on GPUs (GPGPU).
 CUDA is a software layer with a C-like programming interface that gives direct access to the GPU's virtual instruction set and parallel computational elements for the execution of compute kernels.
 CUDA was first released in 2007 by NVIDIA, and the vision of CUDA is not for graphics but for parallel computation.
 It enables GPUs to perform many parallelised floating-point computations.

-<iframe width="640" height="480" class="center" src="https://www.youtube.com/embed/IzU4AVcMFys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/IzU4AVcMFys" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 ## CUDA Scalable Parallel Architecture

-Before we move to more details about CUDA programming, we'll first look at the programming model of CUDA:
+Before we move on to more details about CUDA programming, we'll first look at the programming model of CUDA:

 ![CUDA's parallel thread model](../../assets/unit-7/cuda_parallel_model.png)
 _**Figure 6:** CUDA Parallel Thread Architecture_